dirtystylus/eleventy-test/posts/keychron-q2/index.md

 [^4]: Ironic, given that my former Domani Studios teammates dubbed me “Thunderkeys” after I brought a mechanical keyboard in and hammered away on it.

-[^5]: All of those options are nicer but also require a wait, or are unavailable.
+[^5]: All of those options are nicer but also require a wait (if they’re even available).
 There’s something to be said for Keychron producing enough quantities for immediate shipping.
+You also have to build those boards (the Q2 comes pre-assembled) but that might be part of the appeal for most folks.